Imran Khan allotted 7 cells in jail: Punjab govt tells court - ExBulletin

 The LHC was hearing a petition by Pakistan Tehreek-e-Insaf (PTI) lawyers' forum chairman Afzaal Azeem Pahat regarding security risks to party founder Khan's life in Adiala high security prison in Rawalpindi, where he is currently incarcerated. .

-“Advocate General Punjab (AGP) Khalid Ishaq told the court that a six-cell accommodation had been arranged for Imran Khan in addition to his cell to provide him with adequate security,” a court official told PTI after the hearing.
+“Advocate General Punjab (AGP) Khalid Ishaq told the court that a six-cell accommodation had been arranged for Imran Khan in addition to his cell to ensure his security,” a court official told PTI after the hearing.

-“One staff member is deployed to ensure the security of 10 inmates in Adiala jail, however, the security of Mr Khan is being ensured by 14 staff members,” the official added.
+“One person is deployed to provide security to 10 inmates in Adiala jail, however, Mr. Khan’s security is provided by 14 people,” the official added.

 The court was also informed that the monthly expenses related to Khan's security in prison amount to PKR 1.2 million.